 On first joining the choir choristers are expected to attend a rehearsal once a week and three or four Sunday services each month.
 After this period of basic training choristers are invited to join the full choir, and are acknowledged as members in a special blessing at one of the main Sunday services.
 As full choristers they are encouraged to attend the full choir practice on Thursdays and weekly Sunday services.
 However in the modern world it is recognised that a weekly attendance at such is not always possible, and the Music Director will make arrangements where possible for children to remain junior choristers with a reduced time commitment.

 The choristers at St. Mary’s are trained according to the training schemes provided by the Royal School of Church Music – to which the choir is affiliated.
 At each stage of a chorister’s progress through the choir they will receive thorough musical training and will have the opportunity to attend courses run by the RSCM.
-Each of these stages is marked by the chorister wearing a medal with coloured ribbon.
-The standard of training provided could lead to a chorister being able to compete for Choral Scholarships when they go to University.

 If your child is interested in joining the choir please contact the Director of Music, Andrew Piggott on 01784 453854.
 Email: [email protected]</span>